DDMAL/jSymbolic2/README.md

 - If an MEI-specific feature (e.g. Number of Grace Notes) is set to be extracted, then it will only be extracted from MEI files.
 It will be ignored by other files, such as MIDI files.
-- It is no longer necessary to specify the default JRE heap size from the command line, for fear of running out of memory, as newer versions of jSymbolic automatically setsan appropriate heap size.

 ### USING THE JSYMBOLIC GUI